catscarlet/oneClickDeleteInstagramPost/README.md

 # oneClickDeleteInstagramPost

+**Notice: This script may no longer work due to the changes of Instagram.**

 This is a userscript for deleting your Instagram posts.

 Now you can delete your posts on PC, without Yes/No Confirm.
 Deleting with free and quick.